-5-900 5-901 Is IDS approved by DSS prior to installation as supplemental protection and does it meet NISPOM or UL 2050 standards as required?
-5-307 5-900 Do intrusion detection systems (IDS), utilized as supplemental protection, meet NISPOM requirements?
+5-900 5-901 Is your IDS approved by DSS prior to installation as supplemental protection and does it meet NISPOM or UL 2050 standards as required?
+VALIDATION: 5-307 5-900 Does your IDS, utilized as supplemental protection, meet NISPOM requirements?